nhoclahola/BasicAuthServletJSP/README.md

   * **Remember Me**: Users can choose to be remembered on their device.
 If selected, their username is stored in a cookie for future logins.
   * **Cookie Management**: The application checks for an existing cookie named username and, if found, uses it to automatically log the user in and create a session.
 - **Password Security**: Passwords are hashed using **bcrypt** for secure storage.
-- **Forgot Password**: Users can request a password reset via email (this feature is described generally and would need specific implementation details).
+- **Forgot Password**: Users can request a password reset via email (For simplicity, This feature does not involve sending OTPs).
 - **Session Handling**: If a valid session is detected, users are redirected to the appropriate page.
 Sessions are managed server-side and linked to a cookie on the client-side.
 - **Database Connection Pooling**: **HikariCP** is used to efficiently manage connections to the database.